Taylor-Bracone/ist412/README.md

 ● Password = password

-*File paths are set to absolute file path, need to be changed to local file path*

 Team-Member ID 	  Team-Member Name 	Percentage Efforts in Particular Assignment 	Brief of Efforts in the Tasks Contribution